 The aforementioned omission of the PALS webbing was a point of criticism.
 The other was, more significantly, the removal of the padded pack straps.
 The likely rationale of Camelbak, presumably, is that since the weight of the small pack would be little more than the water being carried, padded straps weren’t as crucial as they would be for a heavier pack.

 Although the pack is still very comfortable (to the point that you forget it’s on), padded straps, as a rule of thumb, are always preferable.

-It should also be mentioned that Camelbak warranty covers both the old and the new, since the warranty applies to the pack itself regardless of when or where it was purchased.
+It should also be mentioned that the Camelbak warranty covers both the old and the new since the warranty applies to the pack itself regardless of when or where it was purchased.

 Much more affordable options exist.
 Even big discount retailers like Sam’s Club and Costco offer options for under $50 that will hold up under light use.
 One could argue that if you’re using a hydration pack for little more than music festivals or hiking once or twice a month, that’s all you need.

 Sure, reliability isn’t as crucial when you aren’t on a military combat mission.
 But quality and durability are always worth investing in, especially for something you should only need to buy once, like a hydration pack.
 Pound for pound, the Camelbak Ambush is debatably the best hydration pack on the market.
 As long as you’re packing light, you don’t need to look any further.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.